Category: Divorce Mediation and Counseling

 Strategic legal guidance for a peaceful transition.

-I watched a client lose their entire claim for primary custody in the first ten minutes of a deposition because they ignored one simple rule about silence.
-They tried to justify staying for the kids while admitting to five years of police calls and documented shouting matches.
-The jury did not see a martyr.
-They…
+The deposition disaster and the cost of silence I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
+We were in a cramped conference room smelling of burnt coffee and stagnant air.
+The opposing counsel asked a simple question about a…

 Read more